skovorodkaru/cc/README.md

 ### The colours are bugged

-Use -noansi at the end of the command or try using another terminal like Windows Terminal
+Use `-noansi` flag at the end of the command or try using another terminal.

 ### XDDOS has a discord?

 Yes.
-You can join [here](https://dsc.gg/TEAMXD)
+You can join [here](https://dsc.gg/TEAMXD).